 Who’s on the leadership team?

-President and Chief Executive Officer, Seton Healthcare Family, and Senior Vice President, Ascension’s Texas Ministry
+President and Chief Executive Officer, Ascension Seton, and Senior Vice President, Ascension’s Texas Ministry

 Michelle L. Robertson, RN, BSN, MBA

-President and Chief Executive Officer, Seton Family of Hospitals, and Chief Operating Officer, Ascension’s Texas Ministry
+President and Chief Executive Officer, Ascension Seton Family of Hospitals, and Chief Operating Officer, Ascension’s Texas Ministry

 Christann M. Vasquez, MHA

-President, Dell Seton Medical Center at The University of Texas, University Medical Center Brackenridge and Seton Shoal Creek Hospital
+President, Dell Seton Medical Center at The University of Texas, University Medical Center Brackenridge and Ascension Seton Shoal Creek

 Debra T. Hernandez, MHA, RN, FACHE, CENP